-A honey bee colony usually maintains a temp of 95 degrees F inside the hive.
+A honey bee colony usually maintains a temp of near 95 degrees F inside the hive.
 At this temperature, the sugar and water balance is comfortable this is called a homeostatic condition.

 This process moves faster at cooler temperatures.
 As the process continues, your honey will become more and more “clumpy” until it is a virtual solid.
-Temperature plays a role in the rate of honey crystallization.
+Therefore, temperature plays a role in the rate of honey crystallization.